SV-1509/Jiffy-Main/README.md

 ## Word2Vec
 The Word2Vec model was implemented using the [Gensim](https://radimrehurek.com/gensim/) module for NLP.
 The Word2Vec algorithm uses a neural network model to learn word associations from a large corpus of text.
 Words are distributed in a vector space depending on the context in which it is used.
 The file `word2vec.py` contains the implementation of the word2vec model.
 In the model used here a window size of 5, hidden layer dimension of 300 was used on a CBOW model.
 In order to train your own custom corpus and build a model, place all your text files in a single or multiple folder.
 Place this folder inside the dataset directory and run the `word2vec.py` file.
 Change the name of the model and the resultant trained model will be stored in the models directory.
-The file `predict.py` has code for the desired predictions we want.
+ `predict.py` has code for the desired predictions we want.
+This can be for obtaining the similarity measure or the *n* most similar words.
 For example using our model `word2vec.txt` when the word vector of *company* was subtraced from the word vector of *business* the resultant vector was of the word *enterpreunership*.

 ## GloVe
 The GloVe algorithm was used to train the custom corpus to create the model `glove.txt`.
 This was trained by creating a corpus that was fed into the GloVe model implemented by Stanford Univeristy which can be found [here](https://github.com/stanfordnlp/GloVe).
-The corpus was created in the appropriate format by running the `corpus.py`.
+In order to create the corpus, simply run the `corpus.py` file.

 All the models used can be found in the /models directory.
+## Comparison
+The Word2Vec and GloVe model results were compared by checking the similarity measure between certain input words.

 ## FinHelper Module
 The end product involves the user searching a word and the model returning the function matches for that particlar word.
 Here, the combination of both Word2Vec and GloVe was used for providing results.